 What Goes in a Bento Box, Five Fundamental RulesKatachiware Japanese Style Tableware

 Bento boxes have become extremely popular for young and old.
-The container which serves as a useful medium for carrying healthy lunches while on the go or used at home for a traditionally cooked Japanese meal can be divided into two types; the everyday sensible bento and the decorative or traditional bento.
+The container which serves as a useful medium for carrying healthy lunches while on the go or used at home for traditionally cooked Japanese recipes can be divided into two types; the everyday sensible bento and the decorative or traditional bento.

 It need not be restricted to a Japanese menu: Though the bento box originated from Japan, it can also include non- Japanese food items.
 You can pull in from other cuisines provided they fulfil the above mentioned fundamental principles of what goes into a bento.
 You will be able to prepare and pack your bento box in no time when working with familiar ingredients.